ethereum/hive/README.md

   * `HIVE_BOOTNODE` enode URL of the discovery-only node to bootstrap the client
   * `HIVE_TESTNET` whether clients should run with modified starting nonces (`2^20`)
   * `HIVE_NODETYPE` specifying the sync and pruning algos that should be used
-    * If unset, then uninteresting and run in the node's default mode
+    * If unset, then runs in the (uninteresting) node's default mode
     * If `archive`, assumes that all historical state is retained after sync
     * If `full`, assumes fast sync and consecutive pruning of historical state
     * If `light`, assumes header only sync and no state maintenance at all